 "But when I reached out for help I'm stronger than I ever was... and it just takes one moment, one moment to say, 'Okay, let me see what this is all about.'
 And then let Jesus take it from there," he continued.

 This article was originally published in 2017.
-It's being reprinted in honor of America's troops on Memorial Day.
+It's being reprinted in honor of America's troops on Veterans Day.